codemechanic/oscar-sysex-grammar/README.md

 ## OSCar schematics
-Taking nothing away the hand drawn schematics Chris generously provided, Bob has released a more legible and [modern and set of schematics for the OSCar](http://tauntek.com/oscarschems.zip).
+Taking nothing away from the hand-drawn schematics Chris generously provided, Bob has released a more legible and [modern and set of schematics for the OSCar](http://tauntek.com/oscarschems.zip).

 ## OSCar Tauntek MIDI Sysex grammar